FBnil/evidencer/README.md

 Evidencer features tab expansion for aliases that start with `/`, for suits if you start with `-s` and for scripts.
 There are stops at each `.`, so if you have scripts that start with `get.*` and `set.*`, you would see `get.` and `set.` as suggestions.

-You can activate tab expansion for evidencer by putting the following in your `~/.bashrc` file:
+You can activate tab expansion for evidencer by running the following to append it to your `~/.bashrc` file:

 `./evidencer --complete >> ~/.bashrc`